Whispering Your Name: Jules Shear version

 Shear's version was produced by Todd Rundgren, and was issued as a single in May 1983 by EMI America and included on Shear's 1983 album Watch Dog.
 The same album included the original version of "All Through the Night", which was later a hit for Cyndi Lauper.
-A music video for Shear's version premiered on MTV in 1983 and was filmed in Charterhouse School in Godalming, Surrey, England, in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to Shear's vocals in the chorus.
+A music video for Shear's version premiered on MTV in 1983 and was filmed at Charterhouse School in Godalming, Surrey, England, in which Shear visits the school as a guest music teacher and a group of British schoolchildren mime to Shear's vocals in the chorus.
 Shear later recorded an acoustic version of "Whispering Your Name" for his 1991 CD Unplug This.

 Alison Moyet version

-In February 1994, a cover of "Whispering Your Name" was released by English singer Alison Moyet in February 1994, by Columbia Records, as the second single from her fourth studio album, Essex (1994).
-It was produced by Ian Broudie.
+In February 1994, a cover of "Whispering Your Name" was released by English singer Alison Moyet by Columbia Records, as the second single from her fourth studio album, Essex (1994).
+It was produced by Ian Broudie of The Lightning Seeds.

 "Whispering Your Name" became Moyet's eighth (and to date, final) single to enter the top 40 of the UK Singles Chart, peaking at No. 18.
 It remained in the top 100 for seven weeks.

 A promotional video was filmed for the single and featured an appearance from Dawn French.
 Moyet also performed the song live on the UK music show Top of the Pops.